RAILS stands in solidarity with the people of Afghanistan.

 - TRLS (TAS): Call (03) 6169 9473 email

 A list of legal assistance providers in each State funded under the government’s “Settlement Support Package’ will be put on the DHA website.

 A humanitarian helpline that connects Afghans (IDPs, returnees) and refugees affected by conflict and natural disaster with information on assistance.

 Contact the Awaaz Afghanistan hotline by calling 410 Open seven days a week | Female and male agents available | Agents speak Dari, Pashto, Urdu,

 The UNHCR Afghanistan ‘HELP’ website page provides information to individuals seeking information or support inside Afghanistan.

 I'm feeling very distressed, where can I get help?

 If you are finding it hard to cope with the events in Afghanistan and are stressed or worried about your own and your family's safety, please reach our for help from trusted people in your community or to one of these confidential services:

-The information on this page is legal information only, not legal advice.
+The information on this page is general legal information only, not professional legal advice about particular matters.
 See a migration lawyer or registered migration agent for specific legal advice about your circumstances.